Project A-ko: Plot

-An alien space craft crashes into Graviton City, wiping out the entire population and leaving a massive crater where the city is rebuilt.
-Students A-ko Magami, a perky, fun-loving red-haired, sailor-suited teenage girl, and her best friend C-ko Kotobuki, a bubbly, carefree optimist, enter a new year of school as transfer students at the all-girls Graviton High School.
+An alien spaceship crashes into Graviton City, wiping out the entire population and leaving a massive crater where the city is rebuilt 16 years later.
+High school students A-ko Magami, a perky, fun-loving red-haired, sailor-suited teenage girl, and her best friend C-ko Kotobuki, a bubbly, carefree optimist, enter a new year of school as transfer students at the all-girls Graviton High School.
 Although A-ko possesses superhuman speed and strength, she considers herself an average teenager.
 She mostly worries about getting to school on time, due to her habit of chronically oversleeping her alarm clock each morning.
 The pair catch the unwanted attention of B-ko Daitokuji, a rich, snobbish, spoiled, and brilliant fellow student.

 B-ko develops an obsession in regards to C-ko, and is determined to win her over.
 B-ko's attempts to win C-ko over fail, however, and remembering that she was A-ko's rival back in kindergarten, B-ko creates a series of mecha piloted by her team of female followers to attack A-ko each morning.
-After losing each new and more powerful mecha, she eventually creates and dons the "Akagiyama 23," a powered suit that looks like a bikini.
+After losing each new and more powerful mecha, she eventually creates and dons the "Akagiyama 23", a powered suit that looks like a bikini.
 B-ko quickly escalates the fight across the school with no restraint.

 Trench-coated spy "D" has been monitoring A-ko and C-ko each morning and reporting back to a large spacecraft as it approaches Earth.
 The aliens' conclusion is that they have located a lost princess whom they have been looking for.
 The aliens finally reach Earth and begin an all-out attack against the Graviton military, which is outmatched by the alien technology.
 A-ko and B-ko's own fight continues across the big city even as the military and aliens do battle.
-C-ko is abducted in the middle of this confrontation by "D," who is revealed to be a member of the Lepton Kingdom of Alpha Cygni, an all-female race of aliens.
+C-ko is abducted in the middle of this confrontation by "D", who is revealed to be a member of the Lepton Kingdom of Alpha Cygni, an all-female race of aliens.
 C-ko is their princess.

 Witnessing the abduction, A-ko and B-ko set aside their differences.
 Infiltrating the spaceship, A-ko confronts D and the ship's alcoholic Captain Napolipolita, while B-ko rescues C-ko.
 B-ko then reneges on the truce and opens fire on A-ko, D, and the Captain, destroying the ship's navigation system.
 The vessel lands, precariously perched on top of the city's Military Command Tower (actually the remains of the previously crashed ship).
+Having survived the crash, both A-ko and C-ko find themselves on top of an unconscious B-ko.

 A-ko happily awakens the next morning, sore from the previous day's adventures, and walks with C-ko to school in their new uniforms.
 The girls pass by a disheveled D and the Captain begging for donations to repair their ship.
-The film ends with B-ko, ready for yet another fight, smiling as A-ko appears on the horizon.
+The film ends with B-ko smiling as A-ko appears on the horizon.